Königstein im Taunus: History

-Shrouded in legend, the town's founding date is unknown.
+The town's founding date is unknown.
 The name 'Königstein' means 'King stone'.
-The local legend states that King Chlodwig (466–511), founded the town after building a castle on a hill as well as a chapel.
+Local legend states that King Chlodwig (466–511) founded the town after building a castle on a hill, as well as a chapel.

-Königstein had its first documentary mention in 1215, making it likelier that the castle was built around the 12th century for the town's – and the Frankfurt-Cologne commercial road's – security.
+Königstein was first mentioned in a document in 1215, making it likelier that the castle was built around the 12th century for the town's – and the Frankfurt-Cologne commercial road's – security.

 Also in that time came the town's first lords, the Counts of Nürings, but they were supplanted in 1239 by the Lords of Hagen-Münzenberg into whose ownership the castle went as an Imperial fief.
 The Lords of Hagen-Münzenberg were in turn followed by the Lords of Bolanden-Falkenstein from 1255 to 1418, under whose rule Königstein was granted town rights in 1313.
-The Lords of Bolanden-Falkenstein were succeeded by the Lords of Eppstein, who were themselves followed by the Counts of Stolberg in 1535.
-It was they who introduced the Reformation to the area.
+The Lords of Bolanden-Falkenstein were succeeded by the Lords of Eppstein, who were followed by the Counts of Stolberg in 1535, introducing the Reformation to the area.

 By 1581, Königstein belonged to the Electorate of Mainz, which had incorporated the old County through a legal dispute.
-Early in the 17th century, in connection with the Counterreformation, the castle was remodelled into a mighty fortress, but this newer military stronghold met its end in the French Revolutionary Wars when the French blew it up in 1796, although this may have been unintentional.
-(Local legend has it that gunpowder was hidden in the castle's well, and a spark from a careless French soldier's pipe started the explosion).
+Early in the 17th century, in connection with the Counterreformation, the castle was remodelled into a fortress.
+However, this newer military stronghold met its end in the French Revolutionary Wars when the French blew it up in 1796, although this may have been unintentional.

-In 1803, Königstein passed to the Principality of Nassau-Usingen, which itself later merged with Nassau-Weilburg to form the Duchy of Nassau.
-By 1866 it was in Prussian hands, and since 1945, it has been part of Hesse.
-The three constituent communities mentioned herein were amalgamated with Königstein as part of Hesse's municipal reforms in 1972.
+In 1803 Königstein passed to the Principality of Nassau-Usingen, which itself later merged with Nassau-Weilburg to form the Duchy of Nassau.
+By 1866 it was in Prussian hands, and since 1945 it has been part of Hesse.
+The three constituent municipalities Falkenstein, Mammolshain and Schneidhain were amalgamated with Königstein as part of Hesse's municipal reforms in 1972.

 Königstein enjoyed an economic upswing from less wealthy times when the coldwater spa first opened in 1851.
 It reached its high point just before the First World War broke out.
-The designation Heilklimatischer Kurort was granted in 1935, and is still borne by the town, and now also independently by the constituent community of Falkenstein.
+The designation Heilklimatischer Kurort was granted in 1935.